Traci Braxton: 1992–1995: Career complications and pregnancy

-2011–2014: Reality television
+2011–2014: Reality television and Crash & Burn

 In 2011, Braxton reunited with her sisters for the WE tv reality show, Braxton Family Values.
 She makes appearances as backing vocal singer of her sisters in some shows over the years.
 In 2013, Braxton and her husband Kevin Surratt joined the third season of Marriage Boot Camp.

 In 2013, Braxton began her solo career after signing with independent media conglomerate Entertainment One under eOne Music and Soul World Entertainment to release an album.
 The same year, she got her own radio show called The Traci Braxton show on the BLIS.F.M. radio.

 Her solo debut album, Crash & Burn, was released on October 7, 2014.
 The album's lead single "Last Call" peaked at number 16 on the US R&B Adult.
 "Crash & Burn" debuted at No. 108 on the Billboard Hot 200 with sales of 4,000 in its first week.
 The album also reached No. 11 on the relaunched Billboard R&B Albums chart and at No. 1 on the Heatseekers Albums chart.
 A follow-up single "Perfect Time" was released in 2015.

 2015–2022: The Braxtons reunion, films and On Earth

 On January 14, 2015, she joined the judging panel of Mrs. DC America 2015.
-In October 2015, The Braxtons released their second album Braxton Family Christmas.
-The album was released on October 30 and pre-ordered on October 16.
-Braxton Family Christmas debuted at number 27 on the US Billboard R&B/Hip-Hop Albums, number 10 on the US R&B chart and number 12 on US Top Holiday Albums on November 21, 2015.
+In October 2015, The Braxtons released their second album, Braxton Family Christmas.
+The album was released on October 30, and pre-ordered on October 16.
+Braxton Family Christmas debuted at number 27 on the US Billboard R&B/Hip-Hop Albums, number 10 on the US R&B chart, and number 12 on the US Top Holiday Albums on November 21, 2015.
 The album charted at number 1 on the US Heatseekers Albums on December 12, 2015.

-On May 17, 2016, during a Facebook live video on the Braxton Family Values page it was announced that Braxton was releasing a new single in 2016 titled "Body Shots" from her upcoming second studio album.
+On May 17, 2016, during a Facebook live video on the Braxton Family Values page, it was announced that Traci Braxton was releasing a new single in 2016, titled "Body Shots", from her upcoming sophomore studio album.

-On May 21, 2017, she starred on the stageplay There's a Stranger in My House.
-On September 26, 2017, Braxton was featured on the Kokayi rapper title "Moonlight".
+On May 21, 2017, she starred in the stageplay There's a Stranger in My House.
+On September 26, 2017, Braxton was featured on the rapper Kokayi’s track "Moonlight".

 On April 20, 2018, she released the single "Broken Things" featuring her sisters Toni, Towanda and Trina.
 On August 3, 2018, Traci Braxton released "Lifeline" as the official lead single from her second album, On Earth, which was released on August 24, 2018.

 In the same time, she made her movie acting debut in the feature film Sinners Wanted.
 On June 13, 2019, she acted in the film, All In, starring Lil Mama.

-On December 12, 2020, she starred in the film The Christmas Lottery.
+On December 12, 2020, she starred in the film (and her last to be released in her lifetime) The Christmas Lottery.

-On September 24, 2021, she was featured on the song "Stay with Me", performed by Candiace, taken from her album Deep Space.
+On September 24, 2021, her final collaboration was featured on the song "Stay with Me", performed by Candiace, taken from her album Deep Space.